OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Android require applications to use secure network connection, like HTTPS, while communicating with the backend server.
 When evaluating an application it is important to check network configuration, as often debug environment (less secure) configurations are pushed into final release build by mistake.

-Also, many applications to further strengthen the network security, use Certificate Pinning. certificate pinning not only deters MITM attacks, but also slows down reverse engineering of network traffic.
+Also, many applications to further strengthen the network security, use Certificate Pinning.
+Certificate pinning not only deters MITM attacks, but also slows down reverse engineering of network traffic.
 But there are many pitfalls while implementing it correctly, one such common mistake being - not verifying a self-signed certificate used in certificate pinning.

 Implementation of secure connections and verifying them can be an intricate process, and it is covered in more detail in "[Android Network APIs](0x05g-testing-network-communication "Android Network APIs")" section.